 Camp Nelson Trail is a 4.6 mile moderately trafficked out and back trail located near Springville, California and is rated as difficult.
-The trail is primarily used for hiking, horses, and mountain biking and is accessible from February until October.
+The trail is primarily used for hiking, horses, and mountain biking and is best used from February until October.
 Dogs and horses are also able to use this trail.

 We started from the Belknap campground and according to this map, we only made it halfway before needing to turn around because of remaining daylight.
 There were plenty of places to stop and play in the cool spring water.
 Only saw three groups of people on the 3 hour hike.